Rohan-KM27/BeginnerPrograms/README.md

-# Rohan-1st-sem
-Projects and simple code,I did in first semester of my engineering.
-These are very simple projects updating these projects recently
+Simple Programs - First Semester Engineering

+This repository contains a collection of simple programs that I created during my first semester of engineering.
+These programs were developed as part of my coursework and cover basic concepts in programming